crybot/linformer/typst/main.typ

 #box({
   [_Example Translation \#2_:]
-  examples_grid(index: 2)
+  examples_grid(index: 1)
 })

 == Training time <training-time>
 The time required to fully train a model is of paramount importance when considering the cost of scaling models to billions of parameters and large context windows.
-Although we could not apply a full "linearized" approach of the attention mechanism in an encoder-decoder architecture, Linformer should still provide a measurable improvement in the wall-clock times required to train it compared to a standard Transformer. @tab-training-time shows the average time required to compute a training batch (including time required to compute validation steps).
+Although fully applying a "linearized" attention mechanism throughout an encoder-decoder architecture is not possible, Linformer should still provide a measurable improvement in the wall-clock times required to train it compared to a standard Transformer. @tab-training-time shows the average time required to compute a training batch (including time required to compute validation steps).
 #figure(